lale-help/lale-help/README.md

 ### Dealing with the pros and cons

-### Assume that things won't always go smoothly
+### Prepare yourself for things not always going smoothly

     "Unfortunately, the nature of full-stack testing is that things can and do go wrong from time to time."
     -- https://github.com/teampoltergeist/poltergeist#troubleshooting

 * _sometimes_ things will not work as expected and you have no idea why.
 Debugging sessions can be huge time sinks with seemingly no progress.
-Accept and deal with it.
+Accept it, and use the many tools & techniques described here to deal with it.

 * Timebox a debugging session, and put an imperfect/partial/messy test in place if you can, rather than no test at all.

 * Stop debugging when you're exhausted/frustrated and get something else done.
 Retry with a fresh, calm mind on the next morning.
-Often you paint yourself into a corner when debugging for too long, and you'll find the problem with a new approach in another session.
+Often you paint yourself into a corner when debugging for too long, and you'll quickly find the problem with a new approach on the next attempt.

 * Show/explain the test to another developer (or a [rubber duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging)) and debug together.

-* Sometimes you'll have to disable a spec that fails intermittently until you get a change to debug it thoroughly.
+* Sometimes you'll have to disable a spec that fails intermittently until you get a change to debug it thoroughly (use the :skip or :ci_ignore flags described below).

 ### Reduce test complexity, increase test robustness